 Check out this fabulous price!
 Historic District Colonial restored by John Pilli with driveway parking!
 Light-filled Living Room with FP opens to private landscaped pat...

 Steps to City Dock, Restaurants&Shopping&PRIVATE PARKING FOR 2 CARS IN ANNAPOLIS UNHEARD OF BUT ITS HERE!
 Stainless appliances&ceramic flrs in kitchen&basement.Newly refi...

 Captivating Design!
-Private elevator to all 3 living areas.
-Martini bar in the Bell Tower!
-The Grand Staircase introduces this unique condo with unbelievable gourmet Kitc...
+Private elevator to all 3 living areas plus a Martini bar in the Bell Tower!
+The Grand Staircase introduces this unique condo w/ gourmet Kitchen and W...

 The listing content relating to real estate for sale on this web site is courtesy of MRIS.
 Listing information comes from various brokers who participate in the MRIS IDX.
 Properties listed with brokerage firms other than Champion Realty, Inc. are marked with the MRIS Logo and detailed information about them includes the name of the listing brokers.
 The properties displayed may not be all the properties available.
 All information provided is deemed reliable but is not guaranteed and should be independently verified.
 All listing information copyright MRIS 2017.
 Last updated: